Jason2Brownlee/CosmicHorrorStoryArt/README.md

 * Generated images rarely have all elements in the description, or have them correctly, yet the images often have the right tone and are interesting.
 * The scene description must include as much detail as possible, including objects and their composition.

+Thoughts on extensions:

+As an extension, it might be interesting to pick one well known story and one art style and dig in deeper.
+Perhaps use claude to describe objects and characters in detail and then write highly detailed and consistent scenes and then artist instructions before then passing them onto dalle for generation.
+I think the large multi-segment approach with claude (e.g. super prompt) may help with consistency.
+I can imagine this producing interesting results, especially for longer multi-part stories like "At the Mountains of Madness" and "The Call of Cthulhu".

+Related works:

 This work builds upon prior projects [Bad, Bad, Bad, Good](https://badbadbadgood.substack.com/) and [Interviews With Technical Experts](https://github.com/Jason2Brownlee/TechnicalExperts).